yinyunie/Pose2Room/README.md

 ```

 ### Acknowledgments
-We synthesize our code using VirtualHome platform.
-If you find our code
+We synthesize our data using VirtualHome platform.
+If you find our data
 helpful, please also cite [VirtualHome](https://github.com/xavierpuigf/virtualhome) properly.

 ### License